MdoubleA/ElixirChatApp/README.md

 See requirements.txt for package information.

-Python version: 3.8.0
+Python version: 3.8.0.

-Pip version (used for package installation): 20.1.1
+Pip version (used for package installation): 20.1.1.

 This code wraps and alters a competitive conversational A.I. implementation created my Hugging Face.<br/>
 Wrappers, additions, and modifications are duly noted in the code.<br/>
 Source repository for Hugging Faces' code is here: https://github.com/huggingface/transfer-learning-conv-ai

+#### Machine

+64 bit Windows.